andreros/typescript-boilerplate/docs/index.md

 A TypeScript project is a project aimed for the web, or at least to run in a web browser.
 It could also be aimed to run in a Node.js server, but it is not the case here.

-In this project we will use HTML 5 for our markup, SASS as our CSS processor, Handlebars as our templating engine and TypeScript as our javascript coding language.
-We will also use Gulp as our task automator and Browser Sync as our development server synchronizing tool.
+In this project we will be using HTML 5 for our markup, SASS as our CSS processor, Handlebars as our templating engine and TypeScript as our coding language.
+We will also ube using Gulp as our task automator and Browser Sync as our development server / browser synchronizing tool.

 *  SASS CSS Pre-processor: [https://sass-lang.com/](https://sass-lang.com/)
 *  Handlebars Templating Engine: [http://handlebarsjs.com/](http://handlebarsjs.com/)